MahjongRepository/mahjong_soul_api/README.md

 It was tested on Ubuntu.

-1. Download the new `liqi.json` file (find it in the network tab of your browser) and put it to `ms/liqi.json`
+1. Download the new `liqi.json` file from MS (find it in the network tab of your browser) and put it to `ms/liqi.json`
 1. `python generate_proto_file.py`
 1. `protoc --python_out=plugins=grpc:. protocol.proto`
 1. `chmod +x ms-plugin.py`